 But let’s be honest: we all came for the food.
 We already worked up quite the appetite while we learned a lot about the traditions of eating in Malaga and saw so many great tapas bars and restaurants.
 We dove right into the hearth of Malaga’s food culture and visited the Market of Malaga.

 This bustling place was full of sounds, colours and smells.
 The market vendors sold the fresh caught fish by the kilos, while the sweet smells of the fruits lured me closer.
 I had to put my hands behind my back while we walked past the isles with nuts and olives, as it was so tempting to grab one for a nibble.
+The fresh produce welcomed us, this is why Malaga is named as one of the best European Spring destinations.

 Luckily, we were invited to taste a whole bunch of them!
 I never really liked olives, but it seems since a year or so, I can’t get enough of them.
 We had different ones to taste from and I soon settled on a favourite.
 Do you like olives?